 The International Travel Oversight Committee (ITOC) will review the completed safety plan and will approve plans as they see fit.
 This process takes time, and students are recommended to send in their safety plan at least 3 weeks prior to departure.

-In addition, all students who fall under UMRT (addressed in Question 3) must also complete all LSA Travel requirements to receive funding and/or approval to travel.
+In addition, all students who fall under UMRT (addressed in Question 4) must also complete all LSATravel requirements to receive funding and/or approval to travel.
 Please refer to this page of the LSATravel website for full details.

-6. Whom will LSA Travel contact with updates relating to future international travel?
+7. Whom will LSATravel contact with updates relating to future international travel?

-7. I received funding from U-M for my travel but I do not meet the requirements to complete a safety plan.
-Can I defer my funding award until travel is allowed again?
+8. I received funding from U-M for my travel but I need to defer my funding due to COVID-19 safety concerns and/or travel restrictions.
+Can I defer my funding award?

 Please contact the department who awarded your funding to see their policies about funding deferrals.
 Alert the LSATravel office of your updated travel timeline once available.